-A Case of Misinformation and Hurt Feelings that can happen when we do not teach and brand this national history…with a happy ending
+A Case of Misinformation and Hurt Feelings that happened because we do not teach this national history…with a happy ending

 Left: Barbara Weeks Minor (wearing her dad’s Presidential Citizens Medal presented by President Reagan) with her twin granddaughters and right: Dr. David Dyson guest-teaching the 4th grade class students and teachers about how America’s Veterans Day started in Alabama by Raymond Weeks.

-The teacher welcomed my call and invited me to share our research with her.
-I took to her our book, poster, Senate Resolution, and more, which helped her understand Alabama’s leadership role and how Kansas supported in a meaningful way seven years later.
+The teacher welcomed my call and invited me to share our facts and resources with her.
+I took to her our book, Patriotism in Action, the poster, and Senate Resolution, which helped her understand Alabama’s leadership role and how Kansas supported in a meaningful way seven years later.

-This teacher took action and fixed this problem.
+This teacher took action to fix this problem.
 She organized an event for not only her class but all 4th grade classes and invited the twins to host.
-Also attending were the other teachers, principal of the school, and a city councilman.
-She invited me to share the corrected history restoring the legacy of Weeks and Alabama.
+Also attending were the other 4th grade teachers, principal of the school, a city councilman, and a veteran.
+She invited me to share the corrected history restoring the legacy of Raymond Weeks and Alabama.

-Barbara Weeks Minor wore her dad’s Presidential Citizens Medal and the twins showed off a t-shirt featuring our book cover showing their great-grandfather getting honored by President Reagan.
+Barbara Weeks Minor wore her dad’s Presidential Citizens Medal and the twins showed off a t-shirt featuring our book cover featuring their great-grandfather getting honored by President Reagan.